Wyliemaster/spwn-rng/README.md

 spwn RNG is a input based attempt to create a random number generator inside of Geometry Dash.
 It's intended to assist creators in implementing rng into their levels without needing to worry about the tedious aspects of setting it up

-## how to use
+## How to use

-to use spwn RNG all you need to do is import the library, you can do this using `extract import "rng.spwn";`
+To use spwn RNG all you need to do is import the library, you can do this using `extract import "rng.spwn";`

-once imported you can use the following macro:
+Once imported you can use the following macro:

 - rng(seed: @number, size: @number) -> @counter
     generates a random number